William Kurelek: England

 By his mid-twenties he had moved to England.
 In 1952, suffering from clinical depression and emotional problems, he admitted himself into the Maudsley Psychiatric Hospital in London.
 There he was treated for schizophrenia.
 In hospital he painted, producing The Maze, a dark depiction of his tortured youth.
 His experience in the hospital was documented in the LIFE Science Library book The Mind, published in 1965.

 In this hospital, Kurelek met an occupational therapist who changed the course of his spiritual life.
 Margaret Smith brought him a book of poems, wrapped in a dust jacket that she had made of a Catholic newspaper.
-"I was a staunch atheist at the time…," Kurelek recalled, and upon discovering her faith, teased her about it.
+"I was a staunch atheist at the time...," Kurelek recalled, and upon discovering her faith, teased her about it.
 Later, he asked her if she was praying for him, and she answered, "Yes, I am."
 From here, they began to attend church services together.
 He took a correspondence course from the church, and met with Father Edward Holloway, a theologian trained at the English College in Rome, who helped him over some final stumbling blocks.
 In February 1957, Kurelek entered the Roman Catholic Church by a ceremony of conditional baptism.
 Margaret Smith, and his friend David John, a sculptor who did work for the church, were his godparents.

 He was transferred from the Maudsley to the Netherne Hospital, where he stayed from November 1953 to January 1955, to work with Edward Adamson (1911–1996), a pioneer of art therapy.
 At Netherne he produced three masterpieces - Where Am I?
 Who Am I?
 Why Am I? (donated to the American Visionary Arts Museum by Adamson at its inauguration in 1995), I Spit On Life, and A Ball of Twine and Other Nonsense.
-In 1984, when the Art Gallery of Ontario exhitied Selections from the Edward Adamson Collection, Adamson donated to the Ontario Psychiatric Association a large pencil drawing by Kurelek of one of the interiors of Netherne Hospital, showing a group of patients at leisure.
+In 1984, when the Art Gallery of Ontario exhibited Selections from the Edward Adamson Collection, Adamson donated to the Ontario Psychiatric Association a large pencil drawing by Kurelek of one of the interiors of Netherne Hospital, showing a group of patients at leisure.